 NI conserves resources through its facilities and IT infrastructure by reducing energy consumption, greenhouse gas emissions, water use, and waste, as well as increasing recycling.

-reduction in polyethylene foam used due to streamlining the process for internal plant transfers
+reduction in polyethylene foam used for a high-volume NI product due to redesigning the packaging

-reduction in natural gas used per employee at NI offices in Europe
+reduction in water used per employee at NI offices in Europe

 Global Operations Manager, Sunbelt Supply LLC